dell/omnia/docs/source/Troubleshooting/knownissues.rst

 **Resolution**:

-1. If SeLinux is enabled, update the file ``/etc/sysconfig/selinux`` and reboot the server.
+1. If SELinux is enabled, update the file ``/etc/sysconfig/selinux`` and reboot the server.

 2. Open all ports required by BeeGFS: 8008, 8003, 8004, 8005 and 8006